shini4i/argo-watcher/README.md

 ## Project Description

-This project is currently in PoC mode.
+This project is in an early development phase; hence some breaking changes might and should be expected.

 The main idea is that this simple app will act as a "proxy" between pipelines and ArgoCD.

 Currently, there is a limitation while using [argocd-image-updater](https://github.com/argoproj-labs/argocd-image-updater) that makes it hard to understand what is happening after an image is built in a pipeline and before ArgoCD deploys the built image.